gov50-f23/gov50-f23.github.io/README.md

 ## How to build this site

 1. Install [RStudio][] version 2022.07.1 of later since it installs [Quarto][] with it or just download and install [Quarto][] separately.
-2. Open `gov50-f22-site.Rproj` in as an RStudio Project.
+2. Open `site.Rproj` in as an RStudio Project.
 3. Edit files as needed and hit the "Render" button to preview the changes locally.
 4. Commit changes and push them to GitHub.
-GitHub Actions will build the site and deploy it to [https://gov50.mattblackwell.org](https://gov50.mattblackwell.org).
+GitHub Actions will build the site and deploy it to [https://gov50-f23.github.io](https://gov50-f23.github.io).